 2018 Harley-Davidson Softail Slim Riding Impression

 The Slim has always been a personal favorite.
-Partly because its classic stripped-down appearance is so easy on the eyes and partly because of all the oohs and ahhs it gets wherever it goes.
-The Slim is one of the models benefitting from a healthy 35-pound weight reduction.
+Partly because its classic stripped-down appearance is so easy on the eyes and partly because of all the oohs and aahs it garners wherever it goes.
+The Slim is one of the models benefiting from a healthy 35-pound weight reduction.
 The reduction is quite noticeable, especially at lower speeds.

 The previous Softail chassis was the one feature I always felt was holding the Slim back.
 Aggressive riding scraped the floorboards and bottomed the rear suspension much too easily.
 I know it wasn’t designed for that kind of riding, but I always wished for a combination of looks and handling.

 Well, somehow my wish was granted.
 The 2018 chassis is the perfect addition to the Slim.
 By combining some of my favorite motorcycle design and styling work with superb, modern handling this is one of the best new motorcycles on the planet.
 After a few minutes of riding, I was thinking about what I could sell to acquire this fine machine.